Nong Khiaw - The Complete Guide

 Namlin restaurant is located a short walk outside of the main town, down the main road on the southern bank of the river.
 We stopped in here on our way to the Phathok Caves and it was so good we came back twice!

-The menus were delivered by the adorable toddler daughter of the owner, who was very proud of her position, smiling and chatting at us in Laotian as she passed us the laminated menus.
+The menus were delivered by the adorable toddler daughter of the owner, who was very proud of her position, smiling and chatting with us in Laotian as she passed us the laminated menus.
 The restaurant setting was very relaxed, a central covered area of tables was surrounded by private dining pavilions for Laotian families.
 Each time we visited the tourists present were always outnumbered by the locals.

 Namlin offers a small menu of Laotian and south east Asian dishes at a backpacker-friendly price.
 Fried rice, noodle soups, laab and pad thai are all available.
 We can definitely recommend their chicken fried rice which came out beautifully smokey, peanutty and filled to the brim with veg from their garden.
 Also the pad thai was delicious and very different from its Thai origins.
 Peppery, and floral with Laotian herbs it was much less rich than the Thai version.
-This pad thai was worth making the short trip to Namlin for alone!
+This pad thai was worth making the short trip to Namlin alone!

-Couleur Cafe - Map Link
+Couleur Cafe

 We are, after all said and done, Londoners.
 We’ve been gallivanting off around the world for a big long while at this point, and were sorely missing a nice brunch.
 Don’t get us wrong, noodles are our favourite, and we’re now fully in the swing of having rice and noodles for breakfast, lunch and dinner, but sometimes you do just crave eggs for breakfast.